 I side firmly with former Kentucky Governor Steve Beshear, the man who implemented the ACA in a manner that made Kentucky the gold standard among states as far as how it’s supposed to work.
 Beshear said recently, “If we were starting from scratch, I would be for single-payer, too….
 But we aren’t starting from scratch.
 There are too many stakeholders to be able to sweep them away and begin all over again.”
 In fact, currently proposed single-payer legislation would represent such a sweeping overhaul that it would put our healthcare system into massive upheaval.
 I do not support such an approach.

 Perhaps it’s the military officer in me that takes a more pragmatic approach on this issue.
 Every major piece of legislation in our country has needed fixes along the way: Social Security and Medicare were not created perfect.
-We have expanded opportunities and overcome challenges in every generation.
+Social Security became the foundation for helping our most vulnerable Americans, our Seniors, plan for retirement with dignity.
+We have to work to protect that legacy and expand benefits to ensure our parents, grandparents, and veterans are able to keep up with the rising costs of living.
+We have continued to expand opportunities and overcome challenges in every generation.
 In each case, Americans didn’t quit because we didn’t have every answer to start with; instead, we redoubled our efforts, worked together, and found ways around problems and obstacles.
 That is the American way.
 We don’t simply throw things away that we believe are imperfect.
 We work over time – in the words of the Constitution itself – to make them “more perfect.”

 So, I remain committed to working in a bipartisan way to fix the problems with the Affordable Care Act, which brought down Kentucky's uninsured rate in a dramatic way.
 But any fixes must maintain current essential health benefits without allowing states to waive them, not impose any annual or lifetime coverage caps, and must continue the ACA’s prohibition against insurers charging higher premiums based on factors such as health status or pre-existing conditions.